Salary Calculator

 Unadjusted salary assumes you work every scheduled day of the year — useful as a headline gross-pay number.
 Adjusted salary subtracts paid holidays and vacation, leaving only the days you actually work for the same total compensation.

 The adjusted view matters most when comparing job offers with different PTO policies.
-A $90,000/year offer with 25 paid days off pays a higher effective per-working-day rate than a $90,000/year offer with 10 paid days off — even though both list the same gross salary.
-Use the adjusted column to spot this gap before signing.
+A 90,000 offer with 25 paid days off pays a higher effective per-working-day rate than a 90,000 offer with 10 paid days off — even though both list the same gross salary.
+According to the OECD Employment Database, statutory leave ranges from 0 days (US, the only OECD country with no federal mandate) to 25+ days (most of the EU), so this gap can dwarf small differences in base salary.
+Use the adjusted column to spot the gap before signing — and once you know your real take-home, model the long-term picture with our compound interest or retirement calculator, and check what a salary translates to in monthly housing with the mortgage calculator.

 Common Payroll Schedules Around the World